Consumer Prince Index (CPI) Defined

 Consumer Price Index Basket

-The CPI is calculated using the prices of items in a “basket” of typical consumer goods and services.
+Calculate the CPI using the prices of items in a “basket” of typical consumer goods and services.
 The basket includes food, transportation, shelter, clothing, medical care, entertainment, and other items.
 Prices are determined by samples taken from stores or providers in the relevant geographic area.
-The prices are weighted according to the item’s significance to the consumer.
+Then the prices are weighted according to the item’s significance to the consumer.
 The core CPI is a variant of the CPI that excludes food and energy prices.

 Cost of Living Index

-The consumer price index is also called the cost of living index.
+You can also call the consumer price index the cost of living index.

 Headline Inflation Definition

-The consumer price index is also referred to as headline inflation.
+Also refer to the consumer price index as headline inflation.

 US CPI Components